luizhlelis/trace-context-w3c/README.md

 - `version` (8-bit): trace context version that the system has adopted.
 The current is `00`.

-- `trace-id` (16-byte array): the ID of the whole trace and is used to identify a distributed trace globally through a system.
+- `trace-id` (16-byte array): the ID of the whole trace.
+It's used to identify a distributed trace globally through a system.

 - `parent-id` / `span-id` (8-byte array): used to identify the parent of the current span on incoming requests or the current span on an outgoing request.